Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 It only looks at breast cancer, not your risk for ovarian, colon, or other types.

-It only partially accounts for family history.
+It only partially accounts for family history of cancer.
 For example, it doesn’t ask about cancers beyond breast or ovarian.

 It was developed based on mostly white European populations, so it may not be as accurate for people of other ancestries.